-Special Note Regarding Forward-Looking Information 2
+Special note regarding forward-looking information 2

-Background and overall performance 3
+Background and Overall Performance 3

-Results of operations 11
+Results of operations 10

-Analysis of the results of operations for the three months ended March 31, 2018 (the "Quarter") 11
+Analysis of the results of operations for the three months ended September 30, 2018 (the "Quarter") 10

+Analysis of the results of operations for the nine months ended September 30, 2018 (the "Period") 10

-Summary of quarterly results 12
+Summary of quarterly results 11

-Liquidity 12
+Liquidity 11

-Capital resources 12
+Capital resources

 Off balance sheet arrangements 12

-Compensation of Key Management Personnel 12
+Compensation of key management personnel 12

-Outstanding share data 13
+Securities data 12

 Proposed transactions 13

-Subsequent events 14
+Subsequent events 13

+Financial risk management 14

-Changes in accounting policies 14
+Changes in accounting policies 15

-New accounting standards 14
+New accounting standards 15

-Risks and uncertainties 15
+Risks and uncertainties 16

-May 24, 2018
+November 28, 2018

-The following Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed consolidated financial statements including the notes thereto for the three months ended March 31, 2018 and 2017 and the audited consolidated financial statements including the notes thereto for the years ended December 31, 2017 and 2016 (collectively, the "Financial Statements").
+The following Management's Discussion and Analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed consolidated financial statements including the notes thereto for the nine months ended September 30, 2018 and 2017 and the audited consolidated financial statements including the notes thereto including the notes thereto for the statements thereto for the years ended December 31, 2017 and 2016 (collectively, the "Financial Statements").

 The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS").
 Abacus' accounting policies are described in Note 3 of the Financial Statements.
-These Financial Statements, together with this MD&A dated May 24, 2018 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
+These Financial Statements, together with this MD&A dated November 28, 2018 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
 All dollar amounts are in Canadian dollars unless otherwise noted.